sourcemeta/learnjsonschema.com/content/2020-12/validation/required.markdown

     keyword: minProperties
 ---

-The `required` keyword is used in conjunction with the `properties` keyword to specify which properties must be present within an object instance.
+The `required` keyword is used to specify which properties must be present within an object instance.
 * The value of this keyword must be an array.
 * Elements of this array, if any, must be strings, and must be unique.
 * Omitting this keyword has the same behavior as an empty array.